 Cooking mushrooms concentrates their flavor and brings out notes of sweet earthiness from the Maillard reaction taking place.
-However, their high moisture content prevents mushrooms from caramelizing easily or quickly.
-The trick is to cook mushrooms slowly until they release all their moisture.
+The best way to do this is to sear the mushrooms first in a dry pan.
+The high heat browns the mushrooms while instantly driving off excess moisture.

 You also want to hear a gentle sizzling the whole time you're cooking mushrooms.
 This means that the pan is hot enough to quickly evaporate the moisture and caramelize the mushrooms.
 If you don't hear sizzling, adjust the heat until you do.

 - Clean and quarter your mushrooms.
 Avoid rinsing mushrooms for stovetop cooking — not because it water-logs them, as some folks believe, but because any excess surface moisture inhibits browning.
 Instead sweep them off with a damp towel and quarter the mushrooms before cooking.